aadityataparia/Simple-Insta/README.md

-# Cookpad
+# ATcookpad
+Made in 1 day for Cookpad recruitment test

-Cookpad test - web
+test details -
 Write a web application allows users to upload, share and comment on images.

 Your application must implement at least the following user stories.: